January Curated: Austin’s Top Events This Month

 Paramount Theatre

-Join a fundraising concert featuring both Andrew Bird and Madison Cunningham performing solo sets before joining on stage to present CUNNINGHAM BIRD.
-This 7th annual celebration of the life and legacy of the late great Daniel Johnston is both a tribute and a call to action to remove the stigma around mental health, and to encourage open conversations about well-being.
+Join a fundraising concert featuring headliner Nathaniel Rateliff.
+This 8th annual celebration of the life and legacy of the late great Daniel Johnston is both a tribute and a call to action to remove the stigma around mental health, and to encourage open conversations about well-being.

 Select homes across Austin

-Don’t miss the 10th Annual Tribeza Interiors Tour, presented by SWBC Mortgage – The Breed Team and Heritage Title.
-The event offers an exciting glimpse into 10 of the area’s most gorgeous homes.
+Don’t miss the 11th Annual Tribeza Interiors Tour, presented by SWBC Mortgage – The Breed Team and Heritage Title of Austin.
+The event offers an exciting glimpse into 8 of the area’s most gorgeous homes.
 Join hundreds of design fans on a self-guided, self-paced tour showcasing stunning styles across the city.
 Learn more about this year’s selected design teams.

 Of course there are plenty more exciting events in Austin this month.
-As always, check out our curated calendar of events for more suggestions, including:
+As always, check out our curated calendar of events for more suggestions.